MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-intake-provider.md

 1. For **Transformation Source Type**, enter "JsonPayload".
 1. Select **Save**.
-1. Create a JSON file, paste in the following code, and save it.
+1. Create a JSON file, paste the following code, and save it.

 ``` JSON
 {